sbstrkt/Bitdinar-s-/README.md

   <img src="https://user-images.githubusercontent.com/70914145/111924854-b2914080-8aa6-11eb-8ef7-370ba504bcc6.png" width="450" height="450" />
 </p>

-# BitDinars
+# Bitdinar(s)
-The official repository of the BitDinars crypto-currency, the alpha version of Bitdinar.
+The official repository of the Bitdinar(s) crypto-currency, the alpha version of Bitdinar.

 ### Background
 This is the first Proof of Concept of BitDinars developed and deployed in 2016.
 We would like to include the community, and provide a version of the original software released.